 NEW!
 Course Requirement

+What is the Introduction to Online Learning Course (ORNT 0100)?
 The focus of the Quality Enhancement Plan (QEP) for ACC is to increase student success in the area of online learning.
-In order to increase student success in the online learning environment all students taking an online class will be required to take the Online Readiness Course (ORNT 0100).
-Click here for details.
+In order to increase student success in the online learning environment all students taking an online class will be required to take the Introduction to Online Learning Course (ORNT 0100).

 Students who enroll in Internet or hybrid courses do not have to own a computer, but they must have access to a computer with access to the Internet.
 Some course may have specific hardware or software requirements.
 Be sure to consult your course syllabus for additional requirements.